PURDUE STAFF GOLF LEAGUE – OFFICIAL RULES

 1. USGA Rules.
 Except where modified by league or course rules, USGA rules apply.

-2. Triple Bogey Limit.
-There will be a maximum score of triple bogey on each hole.
-If a player’s “double bogey” attempt is not holed out, the player will pick-up their ball and receive a “triple bogey” on that hole.
-For example, on the par 4 2nd hole Player A is chipping their sixth (6) shot just off the green.
-The shot does not go in the hole and therefore Player A will pick-up their ball and take a triple bogey seven (7) on the 2nd hole.
+2. Double Par Limit.
+There will be a maximum score of “Double Par” on each hole (Par 3 = 6, Par 4 = 8, Par 5 = 10).
+If a player has not holed out prior to “double par” the player will pick-up their ball and receive a score of “double par”.
+For example, on the par 4 2nd hole Player A is chipping their seventh (7) shot just off the green.
+The shot does not go in the hole and therefore Player A will pick-up their ball and take a eight (8) on the 2nd hole because eight (8) is “double par” on a Par 4.

 3. Fairway and Rough.
 The ball may be moved by the club face a distance of 6 inches while in the fairway.
 The ball shall be played as it lies in the rough or in a hazard.
 Breaking tree limbs, removing growing plants or weeds or altering the natural surroundings in any way to improve a shot results in a one stroke penalty.